quicwg/base-drafts/draft-ietf-quic-transport.md

 It is unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.

-A token received in a NEW_TOKEN frame is applicable against the servers that the connection is considered authoritative for (e.g., server names included in the certificate).
+A token received in a NEW_TOKEN frame is applicable to any server that the connection is considered authoritative for (e.g., server names included in the certificate).
 A client MUST only use a token that is applicable to the server that the client is connecting to to.
 If the client has a token received in a